 After that, Wirecutter asked me to take my best shot at review VPNs.
 By then, the industry had matured a bit, and I did feel that I could make an assessment based on criteria I selected, while including a dizzying array of detail about what we don’t know, which I did for two years.

-I continued researching and reporting on VPNs for Consumer Reports’ Digital Lab, which culminated in a 47-page white paper and three companion articles on whether you should use a VPN at all, where many of the VPNs we tested fell short, and the three VPNs that did best in our evaluation.
+I continued researching and reporting on VPNs for Consumer Reports, which culminated in a 47-page white paper and three companion articles on whether you should use a VPN at all, where many of the VPNs we tested fell short, and the three VPNs that did best in our evaluation.

-The Ars Technica piece was quoted in China Digital Times, Computerworld, Haaretz, Lifehacker, Marketwatch, Mental Floss, Techdirt, Sec News Weekly, Slate, Teen Vogue, Verge, Vice, and Yahoo—and has been cited in trainings by the Freedom of the Press Foundation and in comments to the FTC.
+The Ars Technica piece was cited by China Digital Times, Computerworld, Haaretz, Lifehacker, Marketwatch, Mental Floss, Techdirt, Sec News Weekly, Slate, Teen Vogue, Verge, Vice, and Yahoo.
+It has also been cited in trainings by the Freedom of the Press Foundation and in comments to the FTC.

-While I held the sole byline in late 2019-2020, my “Best VPN Service” piece for Wirecutter was linked to by nonprofit advocacy organizations and news sites alike: Access Now, Bleeping Computer, Center for Democracy and Technology, Daily Dot, EFF, Engadget, Fast Company, Gizmodo, Lifehacker, Malwarebytes, National Cybersecurity Alliance, Popular Science, Slate, Tech Crunch, twit.TV, QZ, Vox, Wikihow, Wired, and Yahoo!, as well as training by the Freedom of the Press Foundation.
+While I held the sole byline in late 2019-2020, my “Best VPN Service” piece for Wirecutter was cited by nonprofit advocacy organizations and news sites alike: Access Now, Bleeping Computer, Center for Democracy and Technology, Daily Dot, EFF, Engadget, Fast Company, Gizmodo, Lifehacker, Malwarebytes, National Cybersecurity Alliance, Popular Science, Slate, Tech Crunch, twit.TV, QZ, Vox, Wikihow, Wired, and Yahoo!
+News, as well as training by the Freedom of the Press Foundation.